ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 If the first `MAX_COMMITS` txs win, sybils can race to fill slots and exclude honest nodes for that round.
 Admission must not be pure FCFS.

-### Rejected design: unbounded pool then cutoff lottery

-Do not collect all eligible commits on-chain and scan them at cutoff.
-The pending pool, selection transaction, cleanup, and storage refunds are all attacker-controlled and unbounded.
-Contracts also do not execute automatically on the "last block"; a caller must submit a transaction that fits.

-### Required design: bounded online selection
+### Bounded online selection

 Keep at most `MAX_COMMITS` selected records throughout the commit phase.
 Each accepted transaction performs bounded work, for example O(log MAX) replacement in a fixed-capacity heap.
+Admission must not depend on a single end-of-phase transaction that scans unbounded state.

 Separate weight from random priority: